Dear Banned Author Letter-Writing Campaign

 I Stand for the Banned.
 Reading banned books benefits Because Books Show Us Every Color of the Rainbow

-Other platforms will allow you to write a personal message and email a postcard, but you usually need an account: American Greetings, Hallmark, Smilebox, Blue Mountain
+These platforms allow you to write a personal message and email an e-card (note: you will likely need to set up an account): American Greetings, Hallmark, Smilebox, Blue Mountain

-If you would like to print your own postcard in bulk, Canva has dozens of customizable postcard templates.
+If you would like to print your own postcard in bulk for an in-person event, Canva has dozens of customizable postcard templates.
 Free economy shipping takes 5-8 days.

 • Provide non-messy snacks like pretzels or popcorn.